|

 MURPHY:

-"Sea-warrior."
-Irish surname transferred to unisex forename use,
+Irish surname transferred to forename use, from an

 MURRAY:

-Scottish/Gaelic Muireach, meaning "sea
+Scottish Gaelic Muireach, meaning "sea

 warrior."